IcePanorama/HarvesterHarvester/README.md

 # To Do
 + Handle SIGINT/Windows equivalent gracefully
     + Currently, if a user presses `CTRL+C` while the program is executing, this causes a memory leak.
+        + To see this in action, run `make test` and then press `CTRL+C`.
-    + An idea solution would free any currently-outstanding alloc'd memory and close file handlers before exiting
+    + An ideal solution would free any outstanding, allocated memory and close open file handlers before exiting
-    + Ideally, this solution should also be cross-platform.
+    + Ideally, this solution should also be cross-platform, if at all possible.